Improving Your Listening Skills: A Comprehensive Assessment

 b) Zone out and daydream, assuming you can catch up later with the meeting materials.

-c) Talk to a colleague sitting nearby about unrelated matters to pass the time.
+c) Talk to a colleague about unrelated matters to pass the time.

 Scenario 3:

-Your partner is upset about something that happened at work and wants to talk about it.
+Your partner is upset about something that happened at work and wants to discuss it.
 You just came home from a tiring day.
 How do you respond?

-a) Put aside your tiredness and actively listen to your partner’s concerns.
+a) Avoid your tiredness and actively listen to your partner’s concerns.

-c) Offer some quick advice to solve the problem without delving into the details.
+c) Offer quick advice to solve the problem without delving into the details.

 Section 3: Self-Reflection